Kammatipaadam: Soundtrack

 The soundtrack features songs composed by three composers, namely K, John P. Varkey and Vinayakan.
 The background score was composed by K.

-Release and reception
+Release

+Theatrical

-Kammatipaadam released in theatres on May 20, 2016.
+Kammatipaadam was released in theatres on 20 May 2016.

+Home media

 The DVDs and VCDs of the film were released on 10 August 2016.

+Reception

 Critical reception

-Anurag Kashyap has stated that Kammatipaadam is one of the best gangster movies ever made in India.
-He also appreciated the brilliant performance of actors in the movie.
+Anurag Kashyap described Kammatipaadam as one of the best gangster films and also appreciated the cast performances.

 Gowtham VS of The Indian Express wrote: "Rajiv Ravi has dismantled all conventional concepts of Malayali aesthetics by capturing the unadulterated beauty of black skin through characters who portrayed the lives of Dalits.
 The director has continued to use his anarchic concepts of visualisation, which include shaky shots, blurred frames and sometimes abrupt sequences.
 The realistic and daring approach of Rajiv Ravi deserves standing ovation at times when the paper tigers in this industry still fear to come up with something different from the old mould."
-A critic from Indiaglitz.com described it as "one classy movie which needs to be applauded for its passion and intensity".
+Indiaglitz described it as "one classy movie which needs to be applauded for its passion and intensity".